A Brief History (1984-2002)

 While Pat McCarthy was president of Galena Rotary (1988-89), he received an emergency call telling him that the Internal Revenue officers were padlocking the DeSoto House for non-payment of federal taxes.
 He was threatened with arrest when he barged past the federal officers to rescue the Galena Rotary flags and records, but he went ahead anyway and the officers backed down.
 The club moved into the Lawlor Winery Building for a period.
 McCarthy said that before his term was over the DeSoto House cleared its financial problems and Galena Rotary moved back in.
 It remains the meeting place for the club to this day.

 Don Olsen led the Galena Rotary through its founding year, and all involved say it was the late Dennis Hirstein, the third club president, who put the Galena Club on a professional basis.
-Those who have served as president of the club are: Don Olsen (84-85), Terry Phillips (85-86), Dennis Hirstein (86-87), Thomas Morris (87-88), Patrick McCarthy (88-89), Roger Accola (89-90), Marc McCoy (90-91), Carolyn Gustafson (91-92), Philip Jackman (92-93), Kenneth Parrot (93-94), Bucky Ellis (94-95), Paul Kindig (95-96), Connie Shireman (96-97), Daniel Mitchell (97-98), Gordon Kilgore (98-99), Donald Gereau (99-00), Dale Freres (00-01), Dwight Bischel (01-02), Matthew Taylor (02-03), Romer Wilsek (03-04), Carter Newton (04-05), Ed Schmidt (05-06), Duane Greiner (06-07), Bob Wehrle (07-08), Joel Holland (08-09), Barbara Sloan (09-10), Helen Kilgore (10-11), Brian Schoenrock (11-12), Michael Hastings (12-13), Kyles Buros (13-14), Katie Murphy (14-15), Rich Mattas (15-16), Mike Steinhoff (16-17), Gail Gabbert (17-18), Andy Willis (18-19), David Eaton (19-20), Tracy Bauer (20-21), and Helen Kilgor (21-22).
+Those who have served as president of the club are: Don Olsen (84-85), Terry Phillips (85-86), Dennis Hirstein (86-87), Thomas Morris (87-88), Patrick McCarthy (88-89), Roger Accola (89-90), Marc McCoy (90-91), Carolyn Gustafson (91-92), Philip Jackman (92-93), Kenneth Parrot (93-94), Bucky Ellis (94-95), Paul Kindig (95-96), Connie Shireman (96-97), Daniel Mitchell (97-98), Gordon Kilgore (98-99), Donald Gereau (99-00), Dale Freres (00-01), Dwight Bischel (01-02), Matthew Taylor (02-03), Romer Wilsek (03-04), Carter Newton (04-05), Ed Schmidt (05-06), Duane Greiner (06-07), Bob Wehrle (07-08), Joel Holland (08-09), Barbara Sloan (09-10), Helen Kilgore (10-11), Brian Schoenrock (11-12), Michael Hastings (12-13), Kyles Buros (13-14), Katie Murphy (14-15), Rich Mattas (15-16), Mike Steinhoff (16-17), Gail Gabbert (17-18), Andy Willis (18-19), David Eaton (19-20), Tracy Bauer (20-21), Helen Kilgore (21-22), Scott Roberts (22-23), Janet Eggleston (23-24), and Jim Berberet (24-25).
 Jack Morehead served as District 6420 Governor (01-02).

 Bucky Ellis, a founding member of Galena Rotary, remembers only one major controversy, which occured when Rotary International mandated the inclusion of women into Rotary clubs.
 Ellis says he and another member, Bert Tower, actively campaigned against the proposal.
 Looking back, he admits inclusion was a good thing.
 Women have been a great benefit to Rotary.